Canon S120 vs Panasonic LX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot S120 and Panasonic Lumix DMC-LX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the S120 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S120 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the S120 from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the S120 and LX10 can be found, respectively, in the Canon S120 Manual (free pdf) or the online Panasonic LX10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon S120 and the Panasonic LX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.